 Serving the Pork

-- Serve with orange and lime wedges, over fresh spinach or mixed greens as a salad, in lettuce cups, with cassava tortilla chips, or small buns as sliders.
+- Serve with orange and lime wedges, over fresh spinach or mixed greens as a salad, in lettuce cups, with Cassava Coconut Tortilla Chips, or small buns as sliders.

 - Top with, diced onions, shredded, red cabbage, jalapenos or chiles, avocado or guacamole, shredded jicama, cilantro, tomatoes, diced peppers, or vegetables of choice.